rydmike/flex_color_scheme/README.md

            ),
 ```

+**AVOID** using a light theme and dark theme that do no define and use the same `Typogrpahy`.
 To make this switch work interactively we also have to make sure we use the same typography as the one used
 in FlexColorScheme, otherwise the animated theme will show an assertion error, since it cannot animate between the
 different defaults for the used typography.
 To fix this, we use the same nicer and newer typography that is used
 by default by FlexColorScheme based themes.
 We also add the visual density to
 the ThemeData with the same `copyWith` so we get the same Widget spacing as the one used in out `toTheme` setup.

 **IMPORTANT**
 When using FlexColorScheme and making themes with it, you would normally **NOT USE THE ABOVE toScheme APPROACH**.